BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 and in the [References](#references).
 The authorization code workflow consists of the following steps:

-1. Ask a xyz-app admin to create a client application with the desired grant type.
+1. Ask an administrator to create a client application with the desired grant type.
 You should be given a `client_id` and a `client_secret`.
-These must be treated as secrets, e.g. never transmit them over HTTP, only HTTPS, and don't commit them to repositories.
+These must be treated as secrets, _e.g._ never transmit them over HTTP, only HTTPS, and don't commit them to repositories.
 The client type for the authorization code workflow should always be **Confidential**.
 A _confidential_ client can keep a secret, while a _public_ client can't.
 An example of a confidential client